akihironagai/wrkflw/tests/README.md

 # Testing Strategy

-This directory contains integration tests for the `wrkflw` project.
+This directory contains all tests and test-related files for the `wrkflw` project.
 We follow the Rust testing best practices by organizing tests as follows:

 ## Test Organization